It’s showtime! We can’t wait to open the doors to our theatre again. There’s plenty to enjoy – with drama, music and comedy.

 Steve Bugeja Tried To Start His Own Nickname (June 17, 2022) features one of comedy’s most exciting rising stars.
 You may have heard him hosting BBC Radio 4’s Economics with Subtitles or seen him on TV shows like The Russell Howard Hour, Love Island: Aftersun and Russell Howard’s Stand Up Central.
 He’s a prolific writer, contributing to shows like Iain Stirling’s Celebability, Mock the Week and 8 Out of 10 Cats.

-Lolly Heinl-Rimmer, our technical supervisor, said: “Being around people is the most exciting thing right now.
+Lolly Heinl-Rimmer, our Technical Supervisor, said: “Being around people is the most exciting thing right now.
 Watching audiences’ reactions is one of my favourite parts of the job.
 Making magic is what I love to do and although the audiences will be small, the excitement is huge.
 After a long year of lockdowns, the rumblings of creativity bring fresh hope of a return for the arts.
 The stage has been empty for far too long.
-All systems are standing by while we eagerly await the greenlight.”
+All systems are standing by.”

 For the latest show announcements follow us on Twitter, Instagram and Facebook or sign-up for our monthly newsletter.
 Don’t forget, there’s still time to sign up for our summer term of classes which has started online.
 We’ll be opening the doors to our Covid secure studios on June 7 (restrictions permitting).